Summit County Government Employee Benefits Summary

 Under certain situations, CRISP distributions are available at age 55 without penalty.

-Colorado County Officials & Employees Retirement Association (CCOERA) 401(a) All regular full-time and regular part-time Summit County employees have a mandatory participation in the Colorado County Officials’ and Employees’ Retirement Association (CCOERA) retirement program after one year of continuous employment.
+Colorado Retirement Association (CRA) 401(a) All regular full-time and regular part-time Summit County Government employees participate in the Colorado Retirement Association (CRA) retirement program that starts on date of hire.
 The employee has a mandatory contribution of 3% of their base salary, which is matched by the County (3%).
 Contributions are pre-tax; taxes are due upon withdrawal.
 This retirement investment is also self-directed into your choice of a wide variety of funds.
-There is a five year vesting schedule that begins after the employees completes one (1) year of continuous employment (total of 6 years).
+There is a five year vesting schedule that begins on the date of hire.

 AFTER COMPLETION OF: % OF ACCOUNT VESTED